-GTCR, in partnership with Phil Spencer, formed RBI in 2012 with the purpose of acquiring broadband infrastructure assets in small and mid-sized communities.
-NewWave is the 22nd largest MSO in the country passing approximately 250,000 homes and serving over 90,000 customers in rural Illinois, Indiana, Missouri and Arkansas.
-This is the first in a series of acquisitions being pursued by RBI, which plans to acquire 300,000-400,000 cable subscribers in small-to-mid sized rural markets to deliver a breadth of services to residential and commercial customers.
+GTCR, in partnership with Phil Spencer, formed RBI in 2012 with the purpose of acquiring broadband infrastructure assets in small- and mid-sized communities.
+NewWave is the 22nd-largest MSO in the country passing approximately 250,000 homes and serving over 90,000 customers in rural Illinois, Indiana, Missouri and Arkansas.
+This is the first in a series of acquisitions being pursued by RBI, which plans to acquire 300,000 to 400,000 cable subscribers in small- to-mid sized rural markets to deliver a breadth of services to residential and commercial customers.

 “The acquisition of NewWave Communications is a great first step and provides us with an excellent platform to build upon,” said Mr. Spencer, CEO of Rural Broadband Investments.
 “NewWave has done an outstanding job upgrading its network, moving to DOCSIS 3.0 and constructing fiber to tie their markets together.
 These efforts give us an outstanding platform to roll out enhanced video, voice and high-speed internet services as well as advanced commercial services.
 In addition, NewWave has an outstanding employee base and we plan to continue to build on the great work they have done over the last several years.”

 “GTCR has been evaluating numerous opportunities within the cable industry,” stated Phil Canfield, managing director at GTCR.
 “We were very fortunate to have former FCC chairman Reed Hundt working with us as we developed our investment thesis and sourced the team.
 The NewWave acquisition is an exciting opportunity and the ideal starting point from which to build our investment in the industry.
 We look to build a leading cable platform through increasing high-speed data penetration, growth in commercial services and accretive acquisitions.”